raymenzel/solar-storms/README.md

 $ python3 -m flask --app solar_storms init-db
 ```

-Now, a development server can be started with flask by running:
+Now, a development server can be started at 127.0.0.1:5000 with flask by running:

 ```
 $ python3 -m flask --app solar_storms run